dzekelid/events/_listings/eventbrite/organizer-list-events-get-openapi.md

       parameters:
       - in: query
         name: asc_or_desc
-        description: Valid options include asc or results in ascending order or desc or descending order based on event start_date
+        description: Valid options include ???asc??? or results in ascending order or ???desc??? or descending order based on event start_date
       - in: query
         name: data-type
         description: xml or json data-types are supported